family-adaptive-resilience/personal-plan/README.md

 1. **Doxycycline** Fake news - treating a viral infection with an antibiotic?
 Well, doxycycline is not only effective against bacteria; it is also effective against other microbial infections.
 But there is a dual effect; [doxycycline is also an immune modulator](https://www.eurekaselect.com/59900/article/two-different-functions-doxycycline-which-both-antimicrobial-agent-and-immune) and is used in Indian treatment pack for covid.

 1. **Famotidine / Pepsid AC**.
 Anti-viral effects.
+Covid may be a serotinin excess syndrome, and there are benefits from the serotonin-blocking effects of famotidine.
 Be careful of drug interactions.
 This suppresses stomach acid, and it's advisable to consider taking with Betadine HCL (Amazon) and probiotics.

 1. **Thymosin Alpha One**.
 Stimulates immune system.
 I took later on.
 Hard to tell the benefit but may be especially valuable for older people.
 Injectable subcutaneously.
 Recommended by [Dr Hertoghe](https://www.hertoghe.eu/en/)